 If you’re visiting Kyrgyzstan in winter then, you should go skiing and snowboarding at Karakol.
 Skiing costs $15 at Karakol.
 This place is usually a hiking spot in the summer season.

 The last destination is the capital city—Bishkek.
 You should end your vacation by returning to this town for shopping at the Osh Bazaar.
-This market has a wide variety of clothes, toys, electric appliances, household supplies, and whatnot.
+This market has various clothes, toys, electric appliances, household supplies, and whatnot.
 You will get to experience the culture and daily lifestyle of the locals in this place.

 Also, visit the Panfilov Park and visit the Monuments of the Martyrs and the Monument of Manas.
 Victor Square is also an architecturally pleasant sit to see in Bishkek.
 All these sites do not have an entry fee.
 Hurray!